tensorflow/minigo/ml_perf/README.md

 # 2. Directions
 ### Steps to configure machine
-To setup the environment on Ubuntu 16.04 (16 CPUs, one P100, 100 GB disk), you can use these commands.
-This may vary on a different operating system or graphics card.
+To setup the environment on Debian 9 Stretch with 8 GPUs, you can use the following commands.
+This may vary on a different operating system or graphics cards.

 ```
     # Clone repository